 I wish that I could take credit for this article, but I can’t.
 Instead, I have to credit two people: Lasse Koskela and Miško Hevery.
 I credit Lasse for writing the manuscript that led me to Miško’s article.
 Look for Lasse’s upcoming book Unit Testing in Java at Manning Publications’ site.
-Let me summarise Miško’s article here, then you can read the details at his blog.
+Let me summarize Miško’s article here, then you can read the details at his blog.

-Why would I simply summarise someone else’s article on this site?
+Why would I simply summarize someone else’s article on this site?
 Isn’t that dishonest?
 Not in this case: Miško wrote essentially the same thing that I say over and over again in my own articles and in my training classes.
 I consider it unfortunate that he and I have never met nor worked together.
 We really should.
 You should read his stuff.

 So… 10 ways to kill your design.